cstefanache/templlmos/debug/presenter_presenter-logic_3.md

      */
 window.os.fs.read = function(path) { ... }

+/**
+ * Registers a new application with a title, emoji, callback, dimensions, and optional extensions.
+ * @param {string} title - The title of the application.
+ * @param {string} emoji - The emoji to display for the application.
+ * @param {Function} callback - The function to call when the application is executed.
+ * @param {number} [width=400] - The width of the application window.
+ * @param {number} [height=400] - The height of the application window.
+ * @param {Array} [extensions=undefined] - An optional array of extensions to register with the application.
+ */
+window.os.registerApplication = function(title, emoji, callback, width = 400, height = 400, extensions = undefined) { ... }

 function getSlideDOMElement(slides) { ... }
                 const altText = line.match(/!\[(.*?)\]/)[1];
                 const src = line.match(/\((.*?)\)/)[1];
 function getPresenterLayout() { ... }
-function readFileContent(path) { ... }
+function readFileContentSync(path) { ... }

-define a function called presenter on window.apps that takes a string as an argument with default value '/itdays.md' gets the root element by executing getPresenterLayout and gets .content child as local reference execute readFileContent with the argument and store value execute getSlideDOMElement with the stored value split by `---` and append elements of result to the content element starting with index 0, if the user presses arrow keys navigate through the slides by showing the slide at index append the root element to the body
+define a function called presenter on window.apps that takes a windowInstance and path string with default value '/itdays.md' as arguments gets the root element by executing getPresenterLayout and gets .content child as local reference execute readFileContentSync with the argument and store value execute getSlideDOMElement with the stored value split by `---` and append elements of result to the content element starting with index 0, if the user presses arrow keys navigate through the slides by showing the slide at index returns the root element
 </pre>
 ### Output
 <pre style='text-wrap: wrap'>function getSlideDOMElement(slides) {
     const result = [];

     slides.forEach(item => {
         const lines = item.split('\n');
         const slideElement = document.createElement('div');
         slideElement.className = 'slide';

         lines.forEach(line => {
             let element;
             if (line.startsWith('# ')) {
                 element = document.createElement('h1');
                 element.textContent = line.slice(2);